-Based on above the settings, the temporal (red curve), spatial (red curve), and total (sum of both; black curve) variations along the inline and crossline directions are illustrated in [Fig. 8 (a) and (b)], respectively.
-The results show that in the inline direction [Fig. 8 (a)], temporal variation is subtle, and the total variation mostly follows spatial variation.
-In the crossline direction [Fig. 8 (b)], however, temporal variation is prominent, and the total variation is a fair combination of both temporal and spatial variations, with temporal variation being more noticeable.
+Based on above the settings, the temporal (red curve), spatial (blue curve), and total (sum of both; black curve) variations along the inline and crossline directions are illustrated in Fig. 8a and b, respectively.
+The results show that in the inline direction (Fig. 8a), temporal variation is subtle and the total variation mostly follows spatial variation.
+In the crossline direction (Fig. 8b), however, temporal variation is prominent and the total variation is a fair combination of both temporal and spatial variations, with temporal variation being more noticeable.
 This theoretical analysis confirms that with typical 3D seismic survey setups, temporal variation of mesoscale ocean dynamics is more significant in the crossline direction.
 In other words, inline images mostly represent spatial variation of the water column, while the crossline images represent a combination of temporal and spatial variations of the water column.

-Finally, Figs. 8 (c) and (d) show the spectral distribution of temporal (red curve) and spatial (blue curve) components in the wavenumber domain.
+Finally, Fig. 8c and d show the spectral distribution of temporal (red curve) and spatial (blue curve) components in the wavenumber domain.
 Here we focused on wavenumber domains instead of frequency domains because seismic images are originally intended to resolve spatial variation rather than temporal variation.
-In both inline and crossline directions, the

-- spatial component appears at the same location, e.g., $k = 10^{-3}$ cpm, while the temporal component appears at two different locations, e.g., at $k = 1.2 \times 10^{-5}$ cpm in the inline direction (see Eq.
+In both inline and crossline directions, the spatial component appears at the same location, e.g., $k = 10^{-3}$ cpm, while the temporal component appears at two different locations, e.g., at $k = 1.2 \times 10^{-5}$ cpm in the inline direction (see Eq.
 4) and $k = 2.5 \times 10^{-3}$ cpm in the crossline direction (see Eq.
 5).
-In other words, in inline images, temporal variation will appear as a low-frequency component, far apart (about two orders, 100 times) from the spatial component, while in crossline images, temporal variation appears as a high-frequency component, very close (about 2.5 times, still in the same order) to the spatial component.
-The red line in the inline spectrum - 275 [Fig. 8 (c)] illustrates the theoretical position of the temporal component, which may be too weak to resolve when inline sections are too short (i.e., covering far less than one temporal cycle).
-These spectral analyses suggests that water-column temporal variation will appear differently in inline and crossline images, posing strong high-frequency aliasing in the crossline imaging.
+In other words, in inline images, temporal variation will appear as a low-frequency component far apart (about 2 orders of magnitude, 100 times) from the spatial component, while in crossline images, temporal variation appears as a high-frequency component very close (about 2.5 times, still on the same order of magnitude) to the spatial component.
+The red line in the inline spectrum (Fig. 8c) illustrates the theoretical position of the temporal component, which may be too weak to resolve when inline sections are too short (i.e., covering far less than one temporal cycle).
+These spectral analyses suggest that water-column temporal variation will appear differently in inline and crossline images, posing strong high-frequency aliasing in the crossline imaging.
 Importantly, separating temporal and spatial variations in crossline imaging could be challenging because they are spectrally close to each other.

-280 3.3 Analysis of Variations in 3D Seismic Volume
+3.3 Analysis of variations in 3D seismic volume

-Our theoretical analysis provides an idea for quantitatively analyzing temporal and spatial variations from the variations along inline and crossline directions.
-However, real 3D ocean seismic volumes are more complicated than our single-frequency example.
+Our theoretical analysis provides an idea for quantitatively analyzing temporal and spatial variations from the variations along the inline and crossline directions.
+However, real 3D ocean seismic volumes are more complicated than our singlefrequency example.
 Here we developed a method to analyze temporal and spatial variations within our 3D seismic volume.
 The results will provide values of inline and crossline variations in our seismic volume, which can also be useful to other seismic oceanography studies with similar setups.